 Prayer Plant in PurePots Square Fiberglass Planter at Private Residence

-Not only does the Monstera plant look unique, it’s also got one of the most outlandish nicknames on this list: the Swiss Cheese Plant.
+Not only does the Monstera plant look unique, it has one of the most outlandish nicknames on this list: the Swiss Cheese Plant.
 But the name is fitting, given the fact that this tropical shrub features natural leaf-holes.

 The Swiss Cheese Plant is extremely easy to care for.
 It thrives in everything from bright to medium indirect light (but make sure to keep it out of intense direct sunlight), making it a perfect indoor plant.